Westchester County Grandparents’ Rights Lawyers

 It’s worth noting that, of those two conditions, one is very clear-cut and the other is as broad as the law can get.
 The broad condition (if circumstances make intervention necessary) includes situations where grandparents have previously had long-term care or custody of their grandchildren—at least 24 months.
 Parents who have been abusive, neglectful, or absent create “extraordinary circumstances” under which a grandparent may sue for visitation rights when their custody lasted less than 24 months.

-Speak with a Grandparents' Rights Lawyer Near You – Call (914) 873-4410 Today to Schedule a Consultation
+Speak with a Grandparents' Rights Lawyer Near You – Call (914) 873-4410 Today to Schedule a Consultation.

 Visitation Rights Are Not Automatic for Grandparents